datalad-handbook/book/docs/basics/101-132-advancednesting.rst

 This time in DataLad-101 is a convenient moment to dive a bit deeper into the functions of the :dlcmd:`status` command.
-If you are interested in this, checkout the :ref:`dedicated Findoutmore <fom-status>`.
+If you are interested in this, checkout the dedicated :find-out-more:`on the datalad status command <fom-status>`.

 .. index::
    pair: status; DataLad command